 EU crisis management ‘stuck in past’

+Tom Gallagher, who is an Emeritus Professor of Politics at Bradford University, says the EU power brokers have simply forgotten what democracy looks like.
 “Democracy is being pushed out of the picture by the EU power brokers.
 They are not interested in hearing what people’s views are,” he told RT.
 “They don’t regard it necessary to have any popular legitimacy.
 The very harsh austerity measures it seems will be imposed for many years to come.
 They seem to be very self-confident that people will just lie down and accept these measures without any kind of democratic approval.”